|Nintendo Light Telephone (1971)|

 |Astro-Phone by Infrared Industries, Inc (1961) [image by Eric Wrobbel]|

-The full name of this futuristic item from 1961 - labelled as "From the frontiers of science" and "Like Magic" - was Infrared Astro-Phone, although I doubt it actually worked with infrared light.
-More likely it worked through (coloured) visible light, as it uses standard flash-light bulbs.
+The full name of this futuristic item from 1961 - labelled as "From the frontiers of science" and "Like Magic" - was Infrared Astro-Phone.
+It uses a regular flash-light bulb, together with a filter to block all but infrared light.
+This way, communication happened through intra-red light, invisible for the human eye.

 |The Astro-Phone had a great design [image by Eric Wrobbel]|